#IBelieveThem

 With respect to the children of the Duke and Duchess of Cambridge (Prince WIlliam and Kate), an exception was made in 2012 by Queen Elizabeth to ensure that all of the Cambridge children inherit the title of Prince/Princess, even though they are the monarch’s great-grandchildren, not her grandchildren, and ordinarily, only Prince George would have held this title, not his siblings.

 The question Meghan asked was ‘why?’
-Why would an Institution as reluctant to change as the monarchy, suddenly decide, for no explicable reason, that Archie would be unilaterally stripped of a title that would otherwise be his birthright.
-In the absence of any other explanation came the conclusion, racism.
+Why would an institution as reluctant to change as the monarchy, suddenly decide, for no explicable reason, that Archie would be unilaterally stripped of a title that would otherwise be his birthright.
+In the absence of any other explanation the only sensible conclusion is racism.

-The second point (and I’m not sure if this was fully expressed, although it is what I gathered from the way Meghan stated it), was that, as an exception had been made for Princess Charlotte and Prince Louis to inherit their titles early (and therefore gain the protection of personal security), Meghan was told by the Institution that no similar exception would be made for Archie.
+The second point (and I’m not sure if this was fully expressed, although it is what I gathered from the way Meghan stated it), was that, as an exception had been made for Princess Charlotte and Prince Louis assumed this could be made available for Archie.
+A reasonable request given his parents were receiving death threats.
+She was told by the institution that no similar exception would be made for Archie.
 The problem that Meghan understandably had with this, was not Archie’s inheritance of the Prince title itself, but that being given the title meant that Archie would gain the protection of personal security.
 In light of the very real threats (including death threats) made against Prince Harry and his family, it is entirely reasonable that Meghan would be concerned about Archie’s personal safety and security.
-Unfortunately, the response from the Institution appears to have been, “sorry, can’t help you.”
+Unfortunately, the response from the institution appears to have been, “sorry, can’t help you.”

 Lack of Support

-Several points Meghan mentioned throughout the interview came across as a severe lack of support from the Institution.
+Several points Meghan mentioned throughout the interview came across as a severe lack of support from the institution.
 She suggested that there was a lack of willingness to ensure that she was given the tools and information to carry out the role she had taken on.
-Meghan specifically mentioned that as an American, she did not know the British national anthem (nor can I think she had any reason to), but no-one in the Institution seemed to recognise that she would be ‘missing’ significant parts of monarchical culture which would need to be addressed.
-She described having to do herself things that would otherwise be expected knowledge as part of her job.
+Meghan specifically mentioned that as an American, she did not know the British national anthem (nor can I think she had any reason to), but no-one in the institution seemed to recognise that she would be ‘missing’ significant parts of monarchical culture which would need to be addressed.
+She described having to figure out the bits she didn’t know herself and teaching herself.

-The second point to mention here is regarding the story which most of the UK managed to hear about, courtesy of the tabloids, is that of Meghan apparently making Kate cry about something to do with the bridesmaids’ dresses ahead of her wedding to Prince Harry.
+The second point to mention here is regarding the story which most of the UK managed to hear about, courtesy of the tabloids, is that of Meghan apparently making Kate cry about something to do with the bridesmaids’ dresses ahead of the wedding.
 It was revealed that it was in fact Kate, who made Meghan cry but Meghan also explained that this was graciously dealt with, with Kate apologising and Meghan forgiving her.
-Despite this, the Institution did not clarify anything with the tabloids who continued to accuse Meghan of extremely poor behaviour and of making Kate cry which was untrue.
+Despite this, the institution did not clarify anything with the tabloids who continued to accuse Meghan of extremely poor behaviour and of making Kate cry which was untrue.
 This is regardless of the fact that the Palace specifically went out of their way to deny Kate having botox treatments a few years ago.
 When Meghan questioned this, she was told “the Duchess [Kate] cannot be involved with idle gossip.”

 Mental Health